 As for the acting, the only ones who got any kind of reaction out of me were Kane Hodder (Jason), Sharlene Martin (Tamara), and Peter Mark Richmond (Professor Charles - ha, another pun!).
 Hodder once again made Jason his own, acting mucho pissed off and kicking ass wherever he went.
 Loved the breathing and the turn of the head when he saw that billboard of a goalie when he arrived to NYC.
 Jason was definitely the hero in this movie, even though he's supposed to be the villain.
 Martin was the stereotypical bitch in this film and she did the role justice.
 I hated her ass [and loved looking at it too] and wanted her dead the small amount of time she was on.
-I have this thing for liking bitches, so Martin gets a thumbs up from me.
+I have this thing for liking mean girls, so Martin gets a thumbs up from me.
 But the best, and most developed character, was Richmond's Charles.
 Man, this dude was a bastard.
 He was way overprotective of Renny [he was her guardian] and treated everyone else on the ship like crap, yelling at and criticizing them for different reasons.
 He almost killed Renny when she was a child by pushing her into the water, knowing she can't swim [the bastard].
 Plus he kept doubting Jason until the very end where he actually comes face-to-face with him [he deserved a worst death, I think].
 If there was ever a man like Charles on my trip, he'd come out bruised.
 Definitely the man you love to hate...he did a great job making me hate him for the right reason.

 Now the bad things...pretty much everything else.
 The music sucks here.
 We get generic pop/rock music that I wouldn't even download for free.
 There's no music that sets up any tension or scares.
 It's weak, just like the special effects.
 Boy, what a downfall from The New Blood.

-What the fuck is up with Jason's face?
+What the hell is up with Jason's face?
 In The New Blood, Jason looked dead, ugly, and pissed.
 Here, he looks like one of those Halloween skeletons you hang up on your door for decoration.
 I can't even describe how bad Jason's unmasked look looks here.
-He looks like a fuckin' Muppet, screaming and saying, "Mommy?", after waste is thrown at his face.
+He looks like a Muppet, screaming and saying, "Mommy?", after waste is thrown at his face.
 It's something you have to see for yourself to appreciate and make fun of.
 Even the gore was lame.
 There was none!
 No decent kills, except for Julius' [the token black dude] death, where Jason knocks his head right off of his shoulders with one punch.
 The special effects and gore effects were awful, cheap, and shoddy for horror standards.

 And then there's the characters.
-I couldn't give a shit about them, especially the two leads.
+I couldn't give a damn about them, especially the two leads.
 Jensen Daggett as Renny was just there for me.
 I wanted to care about her and her psychic link to Jason [?], but she was just so bland and weak.
 Jason was scared of her for some reason.
 Why?
 She couldn't even stand up to Charles, let alone anyone else.
 Definitely the weakest of the F13 heroines.
 Her token boyfriend, Sean (Scott Reeves), wasn't that much better either.
 He seemed like a nice guy and was brave and stuff, but I was never given any reason to root for him.
 Plus his "relationship" with Renny seemed forced.
 Those two didn't have chemistry, I'm sorry.
-Kelly Hu (in her first movie role as Eva) was the good girl who did drugs to be cool with her friend, Tamara the bitch.
+Kelly Hu (in her first movie role as Eva) was the good girl who did drugs to be cool with her friend, Tamara the mean girl.
 She got the lamest kill in F13 history too.
-Shit, if she had those Lady Deathstrike abilities, Jason would have been toast and the film would have probably been more entertaining.
+Hell, if she had those Lady Deathstrike abilities, Jason would have been toast and the film would have probably been more entertaining.
 As for the other characters [guitar girl, movie nerd, the angry black dude], I didn't care if Jason murdered them or not.
 Not all the acting was bad, however, but they just didn't have characters that were interesting to the story.

 Speaking of the "story", what the hell was this whole "Jason as a little boy" thing that Renny kept seeing of?
 I didn't understand it.
 Was that Jason's true essence wanting Renny to save him from the monster he had become?
 If so, I wish it was explained somewhat.
 To me, it just seemed as if Renny was some crazy chick in serious need of Ritalin.
 Yes Tom, I'm being glib.
 Sue me.
 Plus young Jason tried to pull her down into the lake when she was a little girl.
 How is that possible when he was an adult killing people at the time?
 I tried to make sense of it, but I never could.
 And why was Jason NOT deformed for most of those visions?
 He's supposedly to be bald, deformed, and retarded.
 This Jason had a full set of hair and nice features until towards the end.
 How?
 Why?
 What?
 It hurts my head just trying to explain it all.
 And how does Jason take Manhattan when he's only there for the last 20 minutes?
 I was taken as a fool for believing the title of this shitfest.
 And Jason's teleportation powers...HUH!?
 That motherfucker went from one place and then beamed down to another in a quick second.
 When did Jason acquire this ability?
 Did I miss something in the last few parts?
 Is Scotty beaming him up and down around these cardboard characters?
 My brain is starting to hurt...

 I also disliked how NYC was portrayed [since I live in the area].
 Yes, NYC has some bad looking areas with rats and garbage.
 Yes, NYC can be a violent place.
 But just like every other city, NYC has its good sides too.
 When those two guys mugged the group and then drugged Renny to rape her, I was insulted.
 I'm sure that happens in NYC, but it's not a common activity!
 Plus every place from inside to outside looked dirty.
 I know NYC in the 80s was bad, but it wasn't THAT bad.
 And this whole toxic waste thing after midnight in the sewers - bullshit.
 I dunno where Rob Hedden got his info from, but the NYC sewers don't fill up with toxic waste every night.
 And what's with this thing that New Yorkers are immune and uncaring about people running away from some big slimy dude wearing a hockey mask?
 We have freaks in my city, but even we wonder what the fuck is up?
-I've lived in NY most of my life and if I saw Jason on my subway or in the street, I'm gonna run away and call the fuckin' cops on his ass.
+I've lived in NY most of my life and if I saw Jason on my subway or in the street, I'm gonna run away and call the cops on his ass.
 That's not normal in NYC.
 I'm pissed it was made to look that way.
 We are civilized people, geez.

 And the ending...man, oh man.
 I wasted 90 minutes of this film to watch Jason get hit by toxic waste so he could revert back to his little boy form!?
 Where the fuck did that idea come from anyway?
 Who thought that was a good idea?
 It makes no freakin' sense for Jason to become a boy again!
 I can't even rationalize this idea.
-Even when I saw this in the theatre at 8 years old, I told myself [in nicer terms] WHAT THE FUCK!?
+Even when I saw this in the theatre at 8 years old, I told myself [in nicer terms] WHAT THE F---!?
 I was left confused, and I still am.
 If he's been a child on the inside this entire time, that's okay with me.
 Still doesn't explain his metamorphosis though.
 God, I have a headache.

 THE FINAL HOWL

 Jason Takes Manhattan...sigh.
 It's just bad.
 Painfully bad.
 Driving me to become an alcoholic bad.
 The filmmakers were either desperate for money or were on some really serious drugs to come up with this crap and agree that this film was a good idea.
 Jason's as scary as Tickle Me Elmo here, and it's really sad.
 I'm just dumbfounded right now about this movie.
 It's the worst sequel next to The Exorcist II: The Heretic.
 At least that movie had a plot I could somewhat understand and make sense of.
-Jason Takes Manhattan is the shit of the Friday The 13th franchise and I have no doubts why Paramount sold New Line the franchise in 1991.
+Jason Takes Manhattan is near the bottom of the Friday The 13th franchise and I have no doubts why Paramount sold New Line the franchise in 1991.
 I would have sold the rights too, just to wash away this crap from my hands.
 I can't even recommend this to Jason fans because they'll be so disappointed.
 Just avoid.
 Like the plague.
 Ugh.
 I give up.
 I give up.